Access to advice is the last remaining line of defence against pension scammers, finds Sara Benwell

-New research from Experian shared exclusively with sister magazine Pensions Insight found that 42% of people choosing to take a cash lump sum, would do so to invest it in a more profitable project.
+New research from Experian shared exclusively with Pensions Insight found that 42% of people choosing to take a cash lump sum, would do so to invest it in a more profitable project.
 This was by far the most popular answer and chosen by almost double the number of people that would use it to pay off a long term debt or mortgage.

 This is terrifying, particularly when only 23% of those asked said they would consult an independent financial adviser, and more than half would do all the research themselves to decide where to put the money.

 What is to stop all of these people choosing to ‘invest’ that money with a believable scammer?

 And the fraudsters are getting more convincing.
 If you don’t understand (or worse trust) the investment industry what makes investing in plots of land near the Brazilian World Cup any less plausible than investing in emerging market debt?

 Scammers are giving members the impression they’re the champion of the little man against the pensions companies”

 Tom Barton, a partner at law firm Pinsent Masons, said: “One of the surprising things about pensions liberation is how easy it has been for the scammers to cosy up with members.
 Initially scamming was an aggressive thing – now it’s more gentle.
 Scammers are actually giving members the impression that they’re the champion of the little man against the pensions companies.